You can’t avoid scarring 100% in surgery through an incision.

 The scars above are a collection of bad scars.

-After the sutures are removed after surgery, the rule of thumb is to keep the strips on for a long time, up to 2 months.
+After the sutures are removed after surgery, the rule of thumb is to keep the strips on for a long time, over 2 months.

 Let’s talk about the use of this Steristrip.